-I have been doing genealogy for 28 years.
+I have been doing genealogy for 30 years.
 My Great Aunt Ella introduced me to this fascinating adventure when I was a teenager and boy did I get hooked.
 She inspired me and taught me the importance of my roots and where I came from.
 I am proud to be a genealogist.
 I also have a criminal justice degree so the detective in me just has to search for all those treasure's out there.

 Monday, April 16, 2012

 2) Study the area's local history's, learn everything you can about it's history and settlement.

 3) Read the private papers of local residents of hour ancestors hometown.